ClickHouse/ClickHouse/docs/en/query_language/functions/string_functions.md

 Returns 1, if the set of bytes is valid UTF-8 encoded, otherwise 0.

+## toValidUTF8

+Returns string where all invalid UTF-8 characters are replaced by replacement character `�` (U+FFFD).
+If there are many invalid characters subsequently, it is collapsed them to one replacement character.

 ## reverse

 Reverses the string (as a sequence of bytes).